dinoboards/yellow-msx-series-for-rc2014/keyboard/README.md

 Although the keyboard and PPI board are designed to work under MSX software, it can be used in a stock RC2014 build.

 You can write your own software to interface to the keyboard (see the demo app msxkeyb), or you can activate the custom driver written for RomWBW's HBIOS.
-The drivers code is on my fork of [RomWBW](https://github.com/vipoo/RomWBW/tree/dean/dev-v9958).
+The drivers code is on my fork of [RomWBW](https://github.com/vipoo/RomWBW/tree/yellow-msx-boards).

-(Planning to submit this driver to the main project)

 ## Resources